Master of Business Administration Concentration: Cannabis Commercialization

 ENT 06601 - Social Entrepreneurship and Impact Investing for Change (3 s.h.)

 This course presents an overview of social entrepreneurship through the lens of effective altruism.
 Students will learn at a global level and how to approach and solve some of society's biggest challenges, as framed by the United Nations Sustainable Development Goals.
-Topics include defining and evaluating impact, building sustainable and scalable business models, and challenges including poverty, healthcare, childcare, disaster relief, sweatshops, and more.
+Topics include defining and evaluating impact, building sustainable and scalable business models, and challenges including poverty, health care, childcare, disaster relief, sweatshops, and more.

 FIN 04512 - Capital Budgeting